skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 # Permission boundaries workshop <small> Verify phase</small>

-It's now time **VERIFY** the setup the admins did by putting on the webadmins hat.
-As the webadmins you will check that you can do the following:
+It's now time **VERIFY** the setup from the **Build** phase.
+You can will acting as the webadmins in this phase to check that you can do the following:

 1. Create an IAM policy
 2. Create an IAM role (and attach that policy)